Guidelines for SP Magazine Special Issue Guest Editors

 The proposal should have the following organization.
 Each point should be addressed with sufficient detail and clear evidence.

-• Section 3 Topics: A tentative list of topics covered in the special issue.
+• Topics: A tentative list of topics to be covered in the special issue.
 This may be in bullet form with additional explanations as needed.
-We ask for the information to better understand the scope of the issue.

-• Section 4 Potential Authors: A list or potential list of authors.
+• Potential Authors: A list of potential list of authors.
 As a means of advertising the special issues, the proposers should solicit articles from experts (to be clear, not invited authors, just an encouragement to submit).
-If some of them have already agreed to write that should be mentioned in the proposal.
-We ask for this information to evaluate the likelihood that the issue will receive enough submissions.

-• Section 5 Relation to Other Special Issues: Relation to any recent special issues published or planned for publication in SPM or other journals/transactions/magazines.
+• Relation to Other Special Issues: Relation to any recent special issues published or planned for publication in SPM or other journals/transactions/magazines.
 Proposals overlapping with any topic covered recently or in the near future in SPM or other publications are discouraged.
-A list of recent topics covered by SPM can be found (under Information for Authors) at http://www.signalprocessingsociety.org/publications/periodicals/spm/.
+A list of recent topics covered by SPM can be found on the Information for Authors-SPM page.
 Sample proposals for special issues are available upon request.
-We solicit this information to make sure that there are no competing special issues in other venues that may reduce the number of potential submissions.

 • Call-for-Papers: A draft call-for-papers should be provided in a near-finalized form for printing.
 The following should be included: